sambetts/copilot-feedback-bot/README.md

 All these permissions need administrator consent to be effective.

 ## Deploy Solution
-Work in progress, but there is a GitHub action in ".github\workflows\buildwebandwebjob.yml" that will build and deploy the app service & webjob.
+There are GitHub actions in ".github\workflows\" that will build and deploy the app service & webjob in one WF and the functions app in another.

-Requires secret "feedbackbot_PUBLISH_PROFILE".
+The workflows require secrets "feedbackbot_PUBLISH_PROFILE" and "feedbackbot_AZURE_FUNCTIONS_NAME" for deploy to work.

-Otherwise, publish from Visual Studio is also a (temporary) solution.
+Quick hack: publish from Visual Studio is also a (temporary) solution.